-We often get asked by our Sound For Games and Sound For Screen freshers if there are any free sounds or libraries to help get them started when they begin learning composing and sound design.
+We often get asked by our Sound For Games & Apps and Sound for Film & TV freshers if there are any free sounds or libraries to help get them started when they begin learning composing and sound design.
 So we've rounded up a stack of great resources to help with sound design and composition for both game audio and film.
-A word of advice though, sometimes rather than searching for hours for that perfect foley sound or effect, it might be faster just to record it yourself!
+A word of advice though, sometimes rather than searching for hours for that perfect Foley sound or effect, it might be faster just to record it yourself!

 SOUND FX AND SAMPLES

 This incredible archive of over 16,000 sound samples was opened up by the BBC back in April 2018 and is an incredible resource for educational, personal or research use.
 If you want to use the samples commercially, you'll need to contact the BBC for licensing permission.

 There are a pile of free sample sounds here and some really interesting musical parts.
 But, be prepared to dig and do a lot of downloading if you're after something specific as the categorisation isn't perfect.